overview

 Happier stakeholders

-Less than 1% of customers use the app.
-Why?
+Less than 1% of customers use the app, so everything falls to the agents

 Monthly Active Users & Weekly Active Users (Source: Nan Shan Insurance)